 "Public anger about high pay in banking should not be dismissed as petty jealousy or ignorance of the operation of the free market," the report said.
 "Rewards have been paid for failure.
 They are unjustified."

-Among many of the committee's controversial recommendations is the creation of a code that defers bonuses for longer, and better aligns risk and rewards.
+Among many of the committee's recommendations is the creation of a code that defers bonuses for longer, and better aligns risk and rewards.

-Again and again, the report demanded accountability, arguing that executives turned a blind eye so that they would not be punished for what they could not see.
+Again and again, the report demanded accountability, arguing that executives turned a blind eye so they would not be punished for what they could not see.

-"Where they could not claim ignorance, they fell back on the claim that everyone was party to a decision, so that no individual could be held squarely to blame — the 'Murder on the Orient Express' defense," the report said.
+"Where they could not claim ignorance, they fell back on the claim that everyone was party to a decision, so that no individual could be held squarely to blame -- the `Murder on the Orient Express' defense," the report said.

-"It is imperative that in future, senior executives in banks have an incentive to know what is happening on their watch — not an incentive to remain ignorant in case the regulator comes calling."
+"It is imperative that in future senior executives in banks have an incentive to know what is happening on their watch --not an incentive to remain ignorant in case the regulator comes calling."